daniel70/sp_clear_missing_index/README.md

 ## Performance
 ![](sp_clear_missing_index.gif)

 As you can see in the example there are 62 missing indexes.
 It takes the procedure 12 seconds to create and delete a filtered indes on all tables.
 At the end there is only one missing index.
-This one was created during the time it took me to run the last query because this production SQL Server is running a lot of queries.
+This one was created during the time it took me to run the last query because this acceptance SQL Server is running a lot of queries.

 If you find any issues with this procedure please create an issue here on GitHub.
 You can also leave your suggestions here.